Backbase/backbase.github.io/content/posts/2026/04/15/a-practical-guide-to-kcna-and-kcsa-certifications/post.md

 ## Why These Certifications Matter

-The cloud native ecosystem continues to grow, and Kubernetes has become the de facto standard for container orchestration.
-The Cloud Native Computing Foundation (CNCF) offers a certification pathway that validates your knowledge at different levels.
-KCNA and KCSA are entry-level certifications that serve as excellent starting points — KCNA covers Kubernetes fundamentals, while KCSA focuses on security aspects.

-Whether you're a developer looking to understand Kubernetes better, a DevOps engineer expanding your skillset, or a security professional entering the cloud native space, these certifications provide structured learning paths and industry-recognized credentials.
+Deploying to Kubernetes is one thing.
+Explaining how the API server authenticates requests, what the 4Cs of cloud native security mean, or how STRIDE threat modeling applies to Kubernetes is another.

+The KCNA and KCSA certifications offer a structured way to fill those knowledge gaps.
+KCNA covers Kubernetes and cloud native fundamentals, while KCSA dives deep into security.
+Together, they build a solid foundation for tackling hands-on certifications like CKA or CKS.

+This guide covers everything needed to prepare for both exams.

 ---